huuff/exobrain/computer-technology/networking/http/conditional-request.md

 * `If-Modified-Since: «date»`: Only retrieve the resource if it has been modified since the specified date.
 * `If-Unmodified-Since: «date»`: Only retrieve the resource if it **hasn't** been modified since the specified date.
 * `If-Match: «ETag»`: Only retrieve it if the ETag matches the passed value
-* `If-None-Match: «ETag»`: Only retrieve it if the ETag doesn't match the passed value
+* `If-None-Match: «ETag»`: Only retrieve it if the ETag **doesn't** match the passed value

-### To prevent lost updates
-From RFC 9110:
-> Conditionals can also be applied to state-changing methods, such as PUT and DELETE, to prevent the "lost update" problem: one client accidentally overwriting the work of another client that has been acting in parallel
+While `If-Modified-Since` and `If-None-Match` are useful with `GET` requests for avoiding data transfers for resources that are already cached, `If-Unmodified-Since` and `If-Match` are useful with state-modifying requests to avoid [[lost-update|lost updates]] : a client can modify some resource if and only if someone else hasn't modified it between the time it was read and the time the state-modifying request was sent.